 Counselling provides time in your week where you are listened to and supported to explore areas of your life that may be troubling you.
 Difficult issues that you are trying to manage can be explored and worked through so to help you move towards living a more fulfilled life.

-I am an integrative counsellor, this means my practice is informed by more than one style of counselling theory.
-I aim to support you to work through difficulties in a way that is best suited to you and the issues you bring to counselling.
+I am an integrative counsellor, this means I am informed by many different theoretical perspectives that I integrate into my practice.
+I aim to support you to work through difficulties, in a way that is best suited to you and the issues you bring to counselling.

 I offer both short term and long term counselling.
 Short term work is suitable if you wish to work towards a specific goal, for example managing stress or problems at work.
 Long term counselling is more appropriate for working through issues such as trauma or to address deep seated issues developed early in life that will need space and time to work through.

 You may have a clear idea of how long you would like to be in counselling or this may be something you wish to discuss with me during our first session.